KFOR Soldiers observe Denim Day

 Soldiers with Headquarters & Headquarters Company, 2nd Brigade Combat Team, 34th Infantry Division, Iowa Army National Guard, assigned to Regional Command-East, Kosovo Force, pose in jeans for Denim Day at Camp Bondsteel, Kosovo, on April 28, 2021.
-Denim Day is the culminating event for Sexual Assault Awareness and Prevention Month for RC-E. (U.S. Army National Guard photo by Sgt.
+Denim Day is observed internationally to support victims of sexual assault and reject the misconception that victims should be blamed for their assault because of what they were wearing.
+(U.S. Army National Guard photo by Sgt.
 Jonathan Perdelwitz)

 |Date Taken: